Fak3/websubsub/README.md

 `./manage.py websub_purge_unresolvable` - Delete all subscriptions with unresolvable urlname from database.

+`./manage.py websub_purge_all` - Delete all subscriptions from database.

 `./manage.py websub_reset_counters` - Reset retry counters for all subscriptions in database.

 `./manage.py websub_handle_url_changes` - Guess changed urlnames for subscriptions from current callback_url.
 Also detect changed url patterns and schedule resubscribe with new url.